haasr/woolychat/readme.md

 A contemporary web interface for interacting with Ollama models, built with Flask and vanilla JavaScript.
 Supports multimodal conversations with file attachments, theme customization, and persistent conversation history.

+## WARNING: Recent look-alike repo reported

+> I recently noticed a look-alike of this repository that lists me as a contributor (probably by someone pulling
+> this and using the commit history info).
+The repository is found here: github.com/TzerAWK/woolychat_releases

+> They have a directory called `weightometer` with a zip file called `woolychat_releases.zip` in the repository.
+> The zip file contains several executables.
+It appears to include a pre-compiled LuaJIT standalone interpertor
+> for Windows and has a script intended to call an executable passing the name of a text file as an argument.
+> The text file appears to contain Lua bytecode.
+So basically just beware of that repo and don't download anything
+> from it.
+I have reported it to Github.

 I am planning to add things like Projects, Project Knowledge, folders, and unstructured tagging, but who knows when that'll happen.
 I only went down this rabbit hole because Open WebUI stopped letting me login locally and I didn't get why I needed an account with them in the first place.

 ![WoolyChat Screenshot](img/woolychat.png)